 This single from The Pretenders’ Learning to Crawl was a minor hit on the Billboard Hot 100.
 But it did much better on Billboard’s Mainstream Rock chart reaching #2.
 The fast, pulsating beat and Chrissie Hynde’s solid vocals make this one of their most rousing efforts and the volume deserves to be turned up while out on listening to songs on your great American road trip.
 While listening to this song, this is another example to watch your speed while driving!

 For years, the Dutch rock band Golden Earring may have been considered as a “one hit wonder” with this song widely acclaimed as the quintessential road trip song from their 1973 album Moontan.
 With lyrics like “I’ve been driving all night, my hands wet on the wheel”, and a relentless beat, even Bart Simpson had this on his playlist when he embarked on Bart on the Road in 1996.
 Golden Earring effectively removed its “one hit” moniker after it released Twilight Zone (When the Bullet Hits the Bone) nearly 10 years later.

 Running on Empty (Jackson Browne 1977)

 Many Jackson Browne fans will say this title track from the Grammy Award nominated album is their favorite song and certainly the most recognized.
-What makes this road tripping song extra special is the fact it was recorded live, making it one of just a few live recordings to earn the distinction on Rolling Stone’s 500 Greatest Songs of All Time.
-It’s also one of the greatest road trip songs ever.
+What makes this road tripping song extra special is the fact it was recorded live, making it one of just a few live recordings on Rolling Stone’s 500 Greatest Songs of All Time.
+There is no question, it’s also one of the greatest road trip songs ever.
 Indeed, here is another tune that you will likely sing along to.